PseudoKnight/CHDiscord/README.md

 Requires the `Manage Channels` permission.

 ## Member Functions
-* The `member` argument is user's unique int id.
-A username can also be used, but if the name is not unique in the guild only the first matching user will be used.
+* The `member` argument is a user's unique int id (or username).
 Throws NotFoundException if a member by that id doesn't exist.

+### discord_member_info(member)
+Gets an array of data for Discord user.
+Array contains 'userid', 'username', 'bot', 'nickname' (for server), 'color' array (for server), and 'avatar' url (for server).

 ### discord_private_message(member, string)
 Sends a private message to a user.